gerardnico/java/src/Java/Io/README.md

 ### Character

-  * [File Reader and Writer](FileReaderWriterTest.java] decodes byte in character one byte at a time.
+  * [File Reader and Writer](FileReaderWriterTest.java) decodes byte in character one byte at a time.
 You can still performs operation by char, char array and line.

 ### Standard Input